-Santa Barbara Scientific Seeing Monitors SM-1xxx, SM-2xxx, SM-3
+Santa Barbara Scientific Seeing Monitors SM-3 / SM-4

 The SBS Seeing Monitor includes custom software for measuring the seeing, minute by minute, for 12 hour periods.
 The seeing is displayed in units of the zenith Full Width Half Maximum (FWHM) in arcseconds expected for a long exposure star image.
-Please note that while the SBS Seeing Monitor program (and this manual) often refer to the SM-1 with ST-1 camera, the same software will operate the SM-1, SM-2 and SM-3 models after the appropriate drivers for the cameras have been installed as described in Section 2.
+Please note that while the SBS Seeing Monitor program (and this manual) often refer to the SM-1 with ST-I camera, the same software will operate the SM-1, SM-2 and SM-3 models after the appropriate drivers for the cameras have been installed as described in Section 2.
+The SM-4 requires the latest drivers from QHY and the latest Seeing Monitor software.